ttmarkka/mlbootstrap/README.md

 # Create an instance of the class
 BE = BootstrapEstimator(LR())

-# Fit bootsrap models and calculate the MSE for each replica
+# Fit bootstrap models and calculate the MSE for each replica
 BE.fit_calculate(X, y, mse, n = 10000, test_size = 0.1)

 BE.plot(bins = 60)